We would love to hear from you...

+The Urania Trust was founded as an educational charity on the 9th November 1970.
 The founding trustees were James Russell, Ada Phillips, Charles Harvey, John Addey and Tom Fripp.

 Throughout human history men and women have been absorbed in exploring and trying to understand the relationship between each individual and the whole of creation.
 This quest can be approached through the gateways of religious mysticism, theoretical physics, astrology, art, astronomy, transpersonal psychology, philosophy, sacred geometry, gaia theory etc.

-Here is one voice from the world of mysticism, trying to find language to express the experience of deep connection to the whole of creation –
+Here is one voice from the world of mysticism, trying to find language to express the experience of deep connection to the whole of creation:

 Suddenly, without any warning, at any time or place, with no apparent cause, it can happen.